MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 ---

-# Example: Analyzing airline flight data with ScaleR (Microsoft R)
+# ScaleR tutorial using airplane flight data (Microsoft R)

-This tutorial show you how to get started with ScaleR, a collection of proprietary functions in Microsoft R Client and R Server that are used for practicing data science at scale.
-Functions can be loosely categorized as data-oriented or platform-specific to tap into capabilities of a particular database system, operating system, or distributed file system.
+In this tutorial, you'll learn how to use ScaleR functions that enable data science at scale.
+Functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.

+This tutorial focuses on data-oriented functions to minimize the dependencies.
+You will need a development tool such as **R Tools for Visual Studio** and ScaleR, which you can get through Microsoft R Client, R Server, or R in Azure.

 ## What you will learn in this tutorial

-This tutorial focuses on data-oriented functions.
-We use only platform-agnostic functions to minimize the dependencies.
-You will need a development tool such as **R Tools for Visual Studio** and ScaleR via Microsoft R Client, R Server, or R in Azure.

 Tasks you'll perform include the following: